beckym223/manual_work/E6_long_edited_old.md

 advise us now, for example, that a "bal- anced" overall budget, despite the infirmities
 I have pointed out in that measure, is not
-25As it may be defined by E. C. Prescott (1986) and others who have developed the concept.
-26For a negative view on this see, among others, Eisner (1983).

 ### ---Economics-1989-0-12.txt---